Posted on Thursday, December 12, 2013

 "The pieces share elements of both Matisse and Rousseau's style with their focus on bold patterns and jungle-esque pot plants.
 Wood's paintings are intimate, exquisite and 100% covetable," the review continued.

-Earlier this year, a collaborative art project by Wood and Shio Kusaka included work that deviated from Wood's usual subjects.
+Previously, a collaborative art project by Wood and Shio Kusaka included work that deviated from Wood's usual subjects.
 The art exhibition for this collaborative work was held at Glenn Korowitz Bookseller in East Hampton.
 Of it, the Hamptons Art Hub wrote:

 "Jonas Wood is a painter known for his vibrant, though skewed, perspectives of interiors that mix elements of decorative abstraction with figuration and still life.
 In the past his focus has been on the depictions of his everyday world: his child's bedroom, a corner of his studio space, the family bathroom.
 In this show, however, he has zeroed in on the central framework of his life: his marriage," wrote Gabrielle Selz.